 Stavros Karelis, founder and buying director of independent concept store Machine-A, is known supporting young design talents by stocking them alongside established brands.
 Karelis is also a judge for the BFC's NewGen and CSM's L'Oréal Professionnel Award for MA students, and reviews portfolios at RCM and Westminster University.

 In 2009, Karelis opened Machine-A, advised by Anna Trevelyan , his business partner and the store's fashion director, with the aim to showcase quality emerging designers alongside established fashion brands on the shop floor.
-Karelis helps guide the young designers he showcases on production and pricing, and the store was one of the first to pick up Craig Green , Liam Hodges and Nasir Mazhar, which today are stocked next to established brands including Raf Simons , J.W.
-Anderson and Y-3.
+Karelis helps guide the young designers he showcases on production and pricing, and the store was one of the first to pick up Craig Green , Liam Hodges and Nasir Mazhar, which today are stocked next to established brands including Raf Simons , JW Anderson and Y-3.
 Machine-A began selling online in collaboration with SHOWstudio in 2014.
 He plans to open further physical locations for Machine-A in the future.